dojo/docs/util/checkstyle.rst

 .. contents::
    :depth: 2

-Checkstyle is a command line tool that generates a report of all JavaScript files that violate the [[http://www.dojotoolkit.org/developer/StyleGuide|Dojo code style guidelines]].
-It also includes an interactive online tool to automatically fix most style guide issues.

 ============
 Introduction
 ============

+Checkstyle is a command line tool that generates a report of all JavaScript files that violate the Dojo code style guidelines - http://www.dojotoolkit.org/developer/StyleGuide.
+It also includes an interactive online tool to automatically fix most style guide issues.

 =====
 Usage
 =====

-TODO: how to use the component/class/method
+Open a command window in the util/checkstyle folder.

 ========